13 Beautiful Things To Do at Uluru-Kata Tjuta National Park

 Uluru is a giant red rock that stands out against the pale desert landscape.
 It’s no wonder that it is one of Australia’s most popular tourist destinations.

-There are numerous walking tracks around Uluru such as the Uluru Base Walk, which goes around the big rock, or the Mala Walk, where you learn more about the indigenous people of Uluru.
+There are numerous walking tracks around the Rock such as the Base Walk, which goes around the big rock, or the Mala Walk, where you learn more about the indigenous people of the Red Center.

 If you have time, it’s definitely worth exploring as much of the rock as possible.

-BOOK: Join a guided tour and learn more about the sacred places of Uluru
+BOOK: Join a guided tour and learn more about the sacred places of the National Park

 Watch Kata Tutja From The Sunrise Point

 Kata Tjuta, also known as the Olgas, is a beautiful rock formation located near Uluru.
-It’s worth visiting Kata Tjuta for the amazing views of Uluru, as well as the unique rock formations.
+It’s worth visiting Kata Tjuta for the amazing views, as well as the unique rock formations.
 Several viewing points are located around Kata Tjuta, but Sunrise Point is the best place to watch.